 A optimistic " maybe" seems to be the view of Dr. Benjamin Levine of Southwestern Medical School (see reference number 3).

 Levine's et al showed that there was some preservation of diastolic function-i.e ventricular compliance as measured by echocardiography (E/a ratio etc) as a function of the amount of long standing aerobic exercise and it seemed proportional to the amount of exercise.
-Long term exercisers had better compliance ( aka measure of ventricular stiffness) while measurements of "relaxation" decreased in the exercisers to about the same degree as the sedentary group-this was measured by the relaxation time (IVRT) of the left ventricle.
+Long term exercisers had better compliance ( aka measure of ventricular stiffness) while measurements of "relaxation" decreased in the exercisers to about the same degree with aging as the sedentary group-this was measured by the relaxation time (IVRT) of the left ventricle.

 On the other hand Hirofumi Tanaka et al from Colorado (see reference 4) concluded that the compliance was not preserved in the long term exercisers ( though some of his data was non really inconsistent with that hypothesis) while there was a beneficial modulation of the age associated stiffness in the large elastic arteries ( as measured by the aortic pulse wave velocity)

 Levine ( reference 5) has suggested that the long term endurance exercise ( maybe as "little" as 2-3 hours per per week) can prevent the decrease in left ventricular compliance associated with aging and/or inactivity and perhaps have important implication for prevention of cardiovascular disease ( ie. diastolic heart failure).
 While, in my opinion,the evidence for this is a something less than overwhelmingly convincing this is a reasonable possibility and it would be very nice to think so, particularly to someone who has done a lot of running over the years.